-They offer extended services to disability and elderly peoples.
+They offer extended services to disabled and elderly peoples.
 They accept Medicaid and private cases.
 Their services include,

 - Homemakers who go into the home and give personal care like preparing meals, light cleaning, food shopping, and doctors appointments

-- Registered Nurses make visits to determine the client’s mental and physical needs and provide a plan for their care.
+- Registered Nurses make visits to determine the client’s mental and physical needs and plan for their care.
 Registered nurses help train and supervise homemakers.

-- Social Workers addresses clients concerns and makes sure all necessary services are provided.
+- Social Workers address client’s concerns and make sure all necessary services are provided.